-YourCryptoLibrary firmly believes it is of the utmost importance to learn about the basics of cryptocurrency before investing your hard earned money in.
+YourCryptoLibrary firmly believes it is of the utmost importance to learn about the basics of cryptocurrency before investing your hard earned money.
 By providing informative content of the highest quality we will try to help you start with your cryptocurrency journey!

-If you already have some basic knowledge about the space, feel free to check out our advanced section, where we explain topics -listed below, in more detail and with more nuance.
+On this page we help newbies who have absolutely no idea of what cryptocurrency is or can be used for.
+We offer a short introduction into the cryptoworld.
+If you already have some basic knowledge about the space, feel free to check out our advanced section, where we explain the topics -listed below, in more detail and with more nuance.

 One thing is clear, you decided to open this guide.
 This means you are interested in cryptocurrency.
 But, what exactly is ‘cryptocurrency’?

 Cryptocurrencies emerged as a byproduct of one of the most important discoveries of the internet age, namely: Bitcoin.

 The Inventor of Bitcoin, Satoshi Nakamoto (a pseudonym); who to this day remains anonymous, intended to create a new electronic payment system that uses a peer-to-peer network to address the problem of “double spending” (being able to spend digital currency multiple times).

 Try to imagine your bank account.
 Maybe it’s big, maybe it isn’t.
 But what exactly do you visualize?
 Right, nothing more than a number, a number in a database that only can be changed under certain circumstances, right?

 Cryptocurrencies are exactly the same.
 Like any form of money, it must be verified in some kind of database, where you arrive at a certain balance and a number of transactions.
 With traditional money, this database resides with an authority such as the ING or Rabobank (in the Netherlands).